 Overview of This Information Collection

-3. The agency form number, if any, and the applicable component of the Department sponsoring the collection: The form number is DEA-341.
-The applicable component within the Department of Justice is the Drug Enforcement Administration.
+(3) Agency form number, if any and the applicable component of the Department sponsoring the collection: The form number is DEA-341.
+The sponsoring component is the Drug Enforcement Administration.

 DEA is requesting an extension of a currently approved collection.
 This collection requires the drug history of any individual seeking employment with DEA.
 DEA policy states that a past history of illegal drug use may result in ineligibility for employment.
 The form asks job applicants specific questions about their personal history, if any, of illegal drug use.

-5. An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: An estimated 15,000 respondents will respond taking approximately 5 minutes to complete the questionnaire.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that 15,000 respondents will complete each form in approximately 5 minutes.